Acacia Sprite (Pseudagrion acaciae)

 Length up to 38mm; Wingspan attains 48mm.

-Males most resemble those of Pseudagrion vaalense and younger males of Pseudagrion sublacteum.
+Males most resemble those of the Vaal Sprite (Pseudagrion vaalense) and especially younger males of the Cherry-eye Sprite (Pseudagrion sublacteum).

-Similar to Pseudagrion vaalense in that both species have greenish postocular spots, orange-red faces and eyes and pale blue-green lower thorax sides.
+It is similar to Pseudagrion vaalense in that both species have greenish postocular spots, orange-red faces and eyes, and pale blue-green lower thorax sides.
 In Pseudagrion acaciae the thorax sides tend to be more green than blue and the pruinose blue markings on the end of the abdomen show distinct, incomplete black rings.
 There is also minimal overlap in the distribution of the two species.

 Distribution overlaps widely with that of Pseudagrion sublacteum.
-In comparison, Pseudagrion sublacteum shows purplish postocular spots and upper thorax, bluer lower thorax sides and a bright cherry-red face and eyes.
+In comparison, Pseudagrion sublacteum shows a purplish upper thorax and postocular spots, as well as bluer lower thorax sides and a bright cherry-red face and eyes.

 Click here for more details on identification.